 Brisket is often smoked or used in barbecue, but it also makes a great pot roast.

-This cut of meat is also known as beef brisket point half, flat half brisket, point cut, flat-cut, and first-cut brisket.
-The beef brisket flat half is a lean cut, whereas the point is a fattier cut.
+Brisket is perfect for feeding crowds and is relatively inexpensive, making it budget-friendly.
+It's also known as beef brisket point half, flat half brisket, point cut, or flat-cut brisket.
+The flat half is leaner, while the point is fattier.

 Read More: Beef Brisket Substitute